berzerk0/Probable-Wordlists/README.md

 ### Rev 1.2 is live!
 Torrents are live!
-Seed to support the project!
+Please Help Support the Project by [seeding these files](https://github.com/berzerk0/Probable-Wordlists/releases/tag/v1.2)

 ### To Cloners and Zip Downloaders:
 This repository does not contain code, but is a group of lists.